Maryland Schools with Paramedic Studies

 Associate of Applied Science in Emergency Medical Technology

-Students receive in-depth training on how to handle common emergency medical calls, such as trauma and burns.
+Students receive in-depth training on how to handle common emergency medical calls, such as trauma and burns, in this 61-credit program.
 Under supervision, undergraduate students practice advanced life support in operating rooms and pediatric departments.
 Required classes include paramedic foundations, paramedic pharmacology and paramedic clinical practice.